sermons/filled/slides/slides.md

 >>>
 + "cancel culture": flexibility, spontaneity, but also lack of commitment, demonstrates where our priorities are
-+ context: pharisees
-  + successful, accomplished, good at what we do: in property, biz, relationships
 + what we've built for ourselves becomes important to us
   + God's continual invitation/reminder interrupts our daily life, becomes annoying
 + so proud of being invited